machitgarha/parvaj/README.md

 ### Donations

 If you live in Iran, you can make donations [here](https://coffeebede.ir/buycoffee/machitgarha).
 Otherwise, open an issue telling why you cannot donate from the outside. :)

-### To-Do

--   Distribute as a completely self-contained AppImage, without the need to install GHDL or GTKWave.

 ## License